To instill in our youth players a sense of enthusiasm, self-confidence, good sportsmanship, and teamwork by emphasizing the game’s basic fundamentals.

 Players are split into the following divisions:

 In our Wildcat League players will be placed onto teams with a parent volunteer coach.
 They will receive both a color coordinated jersey along with soccer socks, and will practice once a week before match day on Saturday.
-We keep score during games and conclude the 6 week regular season with two weeks of playoffs ending in a championship.
+We keep score during games and conclude the 7 week regular season with our championship week.
 Sportsmanship and competition go hand in hand as we provide growth opportunities for young athletes that they cannot find anywhere else.

 Games will be played at Parkview Fields located by Progressive Campus on Rt.
 91 or (for the oldest kids) at the Twins Fields near the High School.
-Based on registration turnout, some teams in the 3/4, 5/6 and 7/8 divisions may also play games in neighboring East side communities.
+Teams in the 5/6 and 7/8 divisions will also play games in neighboring East side communities.

 Note: Discounts apply only to the regular registration price.
-Late registrations will not be discounted.
+Early and Late registrations will not be discounted further.

-This Spring will be structured similarly to last year.
+On the field things will be mostly the same as the spring with no major changes planned.
 Each division will play (we hope) eight total games over a 10-week period, including a short playoff and championship.
-We will start the season with a Kickoff event where rosters will be unveiled, and wrap up with our second annual Pool Party.
+We will continue with our Kickoff to start the season where rosters will be unveiled before getting started.

 Ted Riolo